State in the Interest of K.O., a minor (A-28-12;

 In respect of the challenged sentence, the disposition court held, after taking Kyle’s prior adjudication on the second-degree aggravated assault charge and the present adjudication into consideration, that as a matter of law Kyle was extended-term eligible under N.J.S.A.
 2A:4A-44(d)(3).
 The court sentenced Kyle to the maximum permissible term of three years at a juvenile detention facility pursuant to N.J.S.A.
 2A:4A-44(d)(1) with an additional two-year extended term pursuant to section 4A-44(d)(3).

 Kyle appealed his sentence and the Appellate Division affirmed.
-In re K.O.424 N.J.
+In re K.O., 424 N.J.
 Super.
 555 (App.
 Div.
 2012).
 The panel interpreted section 4A-44(d)(3) as permitting the imposition of an extended term whenever there are two separate occasions of a first- or second-degree offense, one of which involved a period of incarceration.
 Noting that section 4A-44(d)(3) does not refer to previous or prior offenses, the panel rejected the argument that section 4A-44(d)(3) requires two previous adjudications in order for a juvenile to be extended-term eligible for a present adjudication.
 The panel found that Kyle qualified for an extended term and that the trial court committed no abuse of discretion.

 The Supreme Court granted Kyle’s petition for certification.
 212 N.J.
 460 (2012).